 Scott has spent the last 20 years leading in both educational and ministry environments.
 As a public school teacher and administrator, he worked to improve educational systems and knows the value of empowering students and teachers to be their best.
 In ministry, Scott invested in relationships and provided the framework for spiritual growth, while leading hundreds of volunteers to engage in God’s mission locally and globally.
-He holds a B.A. in Chemistry from Texas A&M University, a M.Ed. in Educational Leadership from Sam Houston State University and will complete his M.Div. from Southwestern Baptist Theological Seminary in 2018.
+He holds a B.A. in Chemistry from Texas A&M University, a M.Ed. in Educational Leadership from Sam Houston State University and a M.Div. from Southwestern Baptist Theological Seminary.
 He is married to his best friend, Amy, and they have 4 kids: Jacob, Emma Grace, Scottie and Zoey.
 He enjoys music, great food and spending time on the lake.

 Amy is a gifted educator, speaker and mother of four.
 She began her teaching career in an urban area of Houston and made a tremendous impact on the lives of her students.
 Amy transitioned into her much busier career as a full-time mom and has worked in various part-time roles as a teacher, ministry coordinator and coach.
 She is currently teaching at a Christian school in Sugar Land, Texas.
 She led a ministry that brought together women from all walks of life and encouraged and led them to fall in love with God and His Word.
 She holds a B.A. in English from Texas A&M University.
 She is married to her best friend, Scott, and loves being mommy to her 4 kids: Jacob, Emma Grace, Scottie and Zoey.
 She enjoys reading, blogging, strong black coffee and watching obscure Netflix shows.